ethancandelario/gifpt/README.md

 # gifpt

-A simple FFmpeg GIF converter for Adobe After Effects.
+A GIF creation tool for Adobe After Effects with FFmpeg and Gifsicle.